MicrosoftDocs/azure-management-docs/articles/azure-arc/choose-service.md

 - Install the Azure Arc-connected machine agents at scale on SCVMM VMs to govern, protect, configure, and monitor them.

-## Azure Stack HCI
+## Azure Local

-[Azure Stack HCI](/azure-stack/hci/overview) is a hyperconverged infrastructure operating system delivered as an Azure service.
+[Azure Local](/azure/azure-local/overview) is a hyperconverged infrastructure operating system delivered as an Azure service.
 This is a hybrid solution that is designed to host virtualized Windows and Linux VM or containerized workloads and their storage.
-Azure Stack HCI is a hybrid product that is offered on validated hardware and connects on-premises estates to Azure, enabling cloud-based services, monitoring and management.
+Azure Local is a hybrid product that is offered on validated hardware and connects on-premises estates to Azure, enabling cloud-based services, monitoring and management.
 This helps customers manage their infrastructure from Azure and run virtualized workloads on-premises, making it easy for them to consolidate aging infrastructure and connect to Azure.

 > [!NOTE]
-> Azure Stack HCI comes with Azure resource bridge installed and uses the Azure Arc control plane for infrastructure and workload management, allowing you to monitor, update, and secure your HCI infrastructure from the Azure portal.
+> Azure Local comes with Azure resource bridge installed and uses the Azure Arc control plane for infrastructure and workload management, allowing you to monitor, update, and secure your Azure Local infrastructure from the Azure portal.
->

 ### Capabilities